romen-h/ONI-Mods/README.md

 ## License

+All rights reserved.
 The content of this repository has been made source-available, but without license to use or copy in your own mods or other works.
 Please contact me for permission to use any of this code or artwork.

 © 2021 RomenH